 On-airfield monitoring wells will be monitored twice a year (through 2024) to account for seasonal variability in groundwater conditions.
-Testing events will occur in low water season (winter/spring), while others will occur in high water season (summer/fall).
+Testing events will occur in low water season (winter/spring) and in high water season (summer/fall).
 The on-airfield wells in which PFAS was detected are not drinking water wells.
 Accordingly, the methodology was revised to reflect that these results are not compared to EPA's LHA for drinking water, but rather to the EPA RSLs.
+Additional sampling events will assist with understanding temporal variations in the concentration of PFOA and PFOS and will allow for statistical evaluation of chemical data trends, which typically require more than 6 data points per location.

-May 2021: the Airport conducted a round of testing of on-airfield monitoring wells.
+May 2021: The Airport conducted a round of testing of on-airfield monitoring wells.
 This additional sampling event was conducted for two principal purposes.
 The first was to test for possible variability in PFAS concentrations as a result of seasonal differences in groundwater levels.
 The second was to conduct "slug tests" at wells to evaluate hydraulic connectivity.
-The results of these tests may be utilized in the engineering design phase.
+The results of these tests may be utilized for future engineering design purposes.
 Test results showed that PFAS concentrations in some on-airfield wells decreased over February 2020 levels, concentrations in other wells increased somewhat, and some remained about the same.
 The differences in concentrations may be partially due to the time of year a sample was collected and/or the sampling methodology.

-November 2021: the Airport conducted a round of testing from nine of the on-airfield monitoring wells and the Control Tower drinking water well.
+November 2021: The Airport conducted a round of testing from nine of the on-airfield monitoring wells and the Control Tower drinking water well.
 The groundwater monitoring results are generally similar to those from previous sampling events with the exception of lower PFAS concentrations in JH-2 and JH-3 compared to February 2020.
 The Control Tower drinking water well resulted in non-detect.

-Spring and Fall 2022: The Airport did not conduct on-airfield testing of wells because access to the wells was hindered by the runway reconstruction project.
+Spring and Fall 2022: The Airport did not conduct on-airfield testing of wells because access to the wells was obstructed by the runway reconstruction project.

-May/June 2023: the Airport conducted a round of testing from nine of the on-airfield monitoring wells and the Control Tower drinking water well.
-Levels have decreased such that only PFOS concentrations detected in one on-airfield monitoring wells (JH-1.5) are now above the current RSL (as defined above).
+May/June 2023: The Airport conducted a round of testing from nine of the on-airfield monitoring wells and the Control Tower drinking water well.
+Levels decreased such that only PFOS concentrations detected in one on-airfield monitoring wells (JH-1.5) were above the current RSL (as defined above).
 PFOA detected concentrations in all 10 wells were not above its current RSL.

-November 2023: the Airport conducted a round of testing from eight of the on-airfield monitoring wells and the Control Tower drinking water well.
+November 2023: The Airport conducted a round of testing from eight of the on-airfield monitoring wells and the Control Tower drinking water well.
 PFOS concentrations were slightly higher in some of the monitoring wells when compared with previous sampling events, which may be a result of the lower groundwater elevations.
 PFOS detected concentrations in three wells were above its current RSL; while PFOA detected concentrations in all 8 wells were not above its current RSL.
-Additional sampling events will assist with understanding temporal variations in the concentration of PFOA and PFOS and will allow for statistical evaluation of chemical data trends, which typically require 6 to 10 data points per location.
-Attachment 2 - Jackson Hole Airport
+The Airport will continue to re-test these wells at least through 2024, both in wet and dry seasons, for further analysis.

-Well Cumulative PFAS, provides a figure with the cumulative data from on-airfield well sampling events with the cumulative data reported in Attachment 3 - Jackson Hole Airport Well Cumulative PFAS Data Table.
+Attachment 2 - Jackson Hole Airport Well Cumulative PFAS, provides a figure with the cumulative data from on-airfield well sampling events with the cumulative data reported in Attachment 3 - Jackson Hole Airport Well Cumulative PFAS Data Table.